lgrains/clean_data/README.md

     combined[, grep("mean|std", column_names[,2])]
 }
 ```
+The final line of this function extracts all rows, but chooses columns based on whether the column_names value contains either 'mean' or 'std'.

-Processing of the subjects files is done in the subjects() function:
+Processing of the subjects is similarly done in the subjects() function:
 ```
 subjects <- function() {
     subjectsTest <- read.table("UCI_HAR_Dataset/test/subject_test.txt")